Garethvdb08/Module_02_GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_SDF01/README.md

 ## 🚀 Fun Fact

-💡 I love learning new things and can't wait to build my first website!
+💡 I love playing rugby on the weekends, good way to keep fit and stay active 🏉

 ---